Neighbor to Neighbor (N2N) is founded on the core values of Seattle Foundation: equity and opportunity.

-Step One: Please contact N2N’s Program Consultant, Aileen Balahadia at 206.250.4299, to ensure that you are a strong fit for our current funding strategies.
+Step One: Please contact N2N’s Program Consultant, Aileen Balahadia at 206.250.4299 or via email at firstname.lastname@example.org , to ensure that you are a strong fit for our current funding strategies.

-Step Two: If eligible, the second step is to download and complete the N2N application.
+Step Two: If eligible, the second step is to create a login and complete the N2N application.
 Technical assistance is available to complete the application.
 As appropriate, staff may assist you in planning your project, identifying a fiscal sponsor, identifying potential partners, reviewing and commenting on drafts of your proposal, and /or connecting you to other available resources in the community.

-Once your proposal has been received, we will follow up by phone and may meet with members of your organization to learn more about your work and discuss your request.
+Once your proposal has been received, we make every effort to schedule a meeting with members of your organization and our advisory committee to learn more about your work, answer questions and discuss your request.

 If you have any questions about the N2N application process, please contact Aileen Balahadia at email@example.com or 206.250.4299.